MarshaC713/MarshaC713/README.md

 - 🤔 I am looking for **Data** / **Software** opportunities.

-- ⏫ Committed to continuous professional development and a member of the professional bodies BCS, CMI and Forbes Blk
+- ⏫ Committed to continuous professional development and a member of the professional bodies BCS, CMI and Forbes BLK

+- 📜 Trained in both Advanced Data Analytics and Software Engineering

 - 🌱 Current studies: Consolidating Knowledge through project building